secwexen/security-audit-platform/README.md

  ┃ ┗ crypto.py          # Cryptography utilities
  ┣ tests
  ┃ ┗ unit_tests.py      # Basic unit tests
- ┣ .gitgnore            # Files and directories excluded from version control.
+ ┣ .gitignore            # Files and directories excluded from version control.
  ┣ CODE_OF_CONDUCT.md   # Guidelines for maintaining a respectful and professional community.
  ┣ CONTRIBUTING.md      # Instructions and standards for contributing to the project.
  ┣ LICENSE              # Open-source license